joglekara/VlaPy/README.md

 ### Vlasov - Spatial Advection
 The spatial advection operator is pushed pseudospectrally.
 The system is periodic in x.

-This operator is tested in the fully integrated tests to reproduce analytical solutions of the 1D-1V Vlasov-Poisson, namely, Landau damping.
+This operator is tested in the fully integrated tests to reproduce solutions of the 1D-1V Vlasov-Poisson system, namely, Landau damping.

 This method is accelerated using ``numba.njit``.

 ### Vlasov - Velocity Advection
-The spatial advection operator is pushed pseudospectrally.
+The velocity advection operator is pushed pseudospectrally.
 The system is periodic in v.

-This operator is tested in the fully integrated tests to reproduce analytical solutions of the 1D-1V Vlasov-Poisson system, namely, Landau damping.
+This operator is tested in the fully integrated tests to reproduce solutions of the 1D-1V Vlasov-Poisson system, namely, Landau damping.

 This method is accelerated using ``numba.njit``.